padajar/padajar.github.io/_posts/2021-10-11-econ-nobel-prize.md

 figure 5: red = didn’t serve, blue = served. some undrafted do serve, but more people in the drafted group serve.

-So taking the difference of meaning earnings between those who were drafted and those who were undrafted won’t be perfect.
+So taking the difference of mean earnings between those who were drafted and those who were undrafted won’t be perfect.
 It won’t get us the *causal* treatment effect of military service.
 It’ll be “muddled” because of the fact that there was imperfect compliance.
 So figuring out the treatment in a straightforward way isn’t so easy.

 What I’m going to show below is that it *is* possible to find a treatment effect from our data: **the effect of military service on wages for people compelled to serve only because of the lottery**.
 I’ve tried to make the derivation as clear as possible, but if you’re not interested in it, skip past the equation marked (⋆).